Is Beans Safe for Diabetics?

 Note: Canned beans that are not rinsed comprises more sodium.

-Beans for Diabetics
+Beans for diabetics

 How Does Soluble Fiber Act?

 Soluble fiber (also termed viscous fiber) produces a gel in a person’s gut.
 After that, the gel delays carb digestion.
-This, in turn, delays the absorption of sugars.
+This in turn delays the absorption of sugars.
 The result is reduced blood glucose and HbA1C levels.
 Other food items containing soluble fiber can be barley, oats, carrots, etc.

 Summary